jpfluger/examples/ubuntu-14.04/icinga2-server.md

 * [Ping a 2nd Host and Additional Configurations](#ping-a-2nd-host-and-additional-configurations)
 * [My Default Setup (for comparison)](#my-default-setup-for-comparison)

 I chose Icinga instead of Nagios because I wanted to integrate with Postgres.
-Also the web-interface is slick and, since Icinga is a fork of Nagios, any plugins developed for Nagios will work in Icinga.
+Also the web-interface is slick and, since Icinga is a fork of Nagios, plugins developed for Nagios work in Icinga.

 > Note: The examples were compiled chiefly from these sources: [Icinga 2 Getting Started Documentation](http://docs.icinga.org/icinga2/latest/doc/module/icinga2/chapter/getting-started#installing-requirements) and GitHub [Install Readme](https://github.com/Icinga/icinga-web/blob/master/doc/INSTALL) for Icinga-Web.